 Is Online Sports Betting Legal In Nevada?

-With Nevada being one of the few locations in the United States where state regulated sports betting is legal as well as being one of the three states that has legalized online gambling, it would be logical to assume that state based online sportsbook gambling is also legal in the Silver State.
-And to be quite honest, it is perfectly legal as long as you know where to place your bets.
+With Nevada being one of the few locations in the United States where state-regulated sports betting is legal as well as being one of the three states that has legalized online gambling, it would be logical to assume that state-based online sportsbook gambling is also legal in the Silver State.
+And to be quite honest, it is perfectly legal.
 Nevada’s state statutes have made it legal to operate an online casino and/or online poker site within state borders.
-However, that is as far as the state is permitted to go with online gambling.
+Nevada residents can access domestic online sportsbooks or offshore sportsbook wagering services.

 How State And Federal Laws Impact Betting Options

-The Federal Wire Act bans the operation of US based online sportsbooks without exception.
-Yes, Nevada is exempt from PASPA, but must abide by the restrictions imposed by the Wire Act.
-No matter how open the state’s citizens and lawmakers are to online betting, federal law prevents them from legalizing state based online bookmakers.
+The Federal Wire Act bans the operation of US-based online sportsbooks without exception.
+Yes, Nevada was exempt from PASPA, but must abide by the restrictions imposed by the Wire Act.
+No matter how open the state’s citizens and lawmakers are to online betting, federal law prevents them from accepting bets across state lines from state-based online bookmakers.
 Brick and mortar bookmakers are as far as the Silver State can go with this betting platform.
 Now don’t get us wrong, Vegas has some killer sportsbooks, but they are not the only options available.

 Another law that is often discussed concerning online betting is the UIGEA, which stands for the Unlawful Internet Gambling Enforcement Act.
 This law was put in place to provide regulatory oversight as to how gambling related transactions are processed, and to eliminate and prevent fraudulent and/or illegal transactions from placing US residents and businesses at risk.
 The law has been largely successful despite the chaos it originally caused to the US gambling market.
 This law does not make it illegal in Nevada or any other state for to place bets online.